-Eskom CEO Dan Morakane has confirmed that loadshedding is highly likely to return this weekend due to unexpected unit failures and depleted reserves.
+Eskom has confirmed the return of loadshedding this weekend due to unexpected unit failures and depleted reserves.

 Eskom loadshedding: What’s the state of the power system in February 2025?